Work and Wellbeing (Sussex)

 In place of face-to-face support, over the past few months, our teams have been supporting clients over the phone and through online means.

-As transmission of the virus has started to reduce and lockdown measures have been lifted, alongside SPFT, we are now starting to plan how we could resume some level of face-to-face support for our clients.
+Alongside SPFT, we are currently planning how we could resume some level of face-to-face support for our clients.

 In addition, we are talking to our clients and teams to ensure their needs, safety and wellbeing are prioritised.